berkeleybop/berkeleybop.github.io/best_practice.md

     - tag people if necessary
        - note: if you tag me with @cmungall it's likely I won't see it. alert me to a ticket via slack if I am required
     - use GitHub's default labels: bug, question, enhancement, good first issue, etc.
-    - set up standard issue templates
+    - set up standard issue templates (helps ensure tickets are auto-assigned)
 - use GitHub Pull Requests
     - mark as draft until ready for review, then assign reviewers
     - description should link to an issue "Resolves #1234"